 This is important because "boring" stuff like data cleaning is the foundation upon which all of the "sexier" data science work rests.
 Even a well-coded machine learning model will perform poorly (or not at all) if it's fed dirty, poor-quality data.

-3. Build projects as you learn
+Build projects as you learn

-Along with working through exercises to practice specific concepts by writing code as you learn, you'll want to start trying to build real data projects as early as possible in your studies.
+Along with working through exercises to practice specific concepts by writing code as you learn, you'll want to start trying to build accurate data projects as early as possible in your studies.
 You'll probably want to pick guided projects or tutorials to work through at first, but as you learn more, you can branch out into totally original projects.

 Building these sorts of projects will help you develop problem-solving skills --- you'll learn quickly how critical resources like Google and StackOverflow are for data science professionals.
-You'll also be practicing and applying the programming and statistics skills you're learning, and at the same time, developing a portfolio of work that you'll eventually be able to use on job applications.
+You'll also be practicing and applying the programming and statistics skills you're learning and, at the same time, developing a portfolio of work that you'll eventually be able to use on job applications.

 How to get a job in data

-1. Prove your skills with projects.
+Prove your skills with projects

-2. Quality over quantity.
+Quality over quantity

 But the more time and effort you put into an application, the higher your chances of being rewarded are.
-For example, researching a company's data problems and then reaching out to a real person with a customized resume and cover letter is more likely to produce a result than clicking "EasyApply" on their LinkedIn job posting.
+For example, researching a company's data problems and reaching out to a real person with a customized resume and cover letter is more likely to produce a result than clicking "EasyApply" on their LinkedIn job posting.

-3. Focus on business results.
+Focus on business results

-In all of your application materials and in your interviews, remember that the people hiring you (generally) aren't data scientists or programmers.
+In all your application materials and interviews, remember that the people hiring you (generally) aren't data scientists or programmers.
 What's likely to be important to them is whether or not your work can provide them with meaningful, actionable business insights, so you should frame your projects with that in mind.

 Focus on communicating your results clearly (visualizing data in nice-looking charts is always better than sharing raw numbers) and explaining what the results mean in a business context.
-The CEO probably doesn't care about how your recommendation model works, for example, but she probably does care about what impact it would be likely to have on sales.
+The CEO probably doesn't care about how your recommendation model works, for example, but she probably does care about what impact it would likely have on sales.

-**This is a guest post written by Dataquest, an online data science education platform that teaches data science from scratch using real data and challenging you to write and run real code right from your browser.
+This is a guest post written by Dataquest, an online data science education platform that teaches data science from scratch using real data and challenging you to write and run real code from your browser.